MagellaX/StreamAttn/docs/Index.md

 ### Triton Limitations

 Currently, Triton does not expose `cp.async`.
 This implementation relies on `tl.load` with masking and autotuned tile sizes.
-The module automatically falls back to PyTorch SDPA for autograd, masking, or dropout.
+The module automatically falls back to PyTorch SDPA for autograd or masking.

 ### Distributed Setup Issues